Guillaume PUEL

 • Inverse problems, multi-scale identification

-• Periodic and stochastic homogenisation in time
+• Periodic and stochastic time homogenization

 • Advanced vibration modelling